-Nozzle Tag (Hose or RFID Tag)
+Nozzle Tag (Hose or RF/ID Tag)

-The Nozzle (Figure 2) Tag is an intrinsically safe device installed on the fuel dispenser (or Passive Mobile truck) fueling nozzle to initiate a passive fueling transaction.
+The Nozzle Tag (Figure 3) is an intrinsically safe device installed on the fuel dispenser (or Passive Mobile truck) fueling nozzle to initiate a passive fueling transaction.
 The Nozzle Tag contains an antenna coil and RFID chip programmed with a number to identify the fueling nozzle it is attached to.
 Unique to FuelMaster, the Nozzle Tag does not require a cable routed down or through the fueling hose for power.
 These tags are available in a variety of sizes and shapes to accommodate most known fuel nozzle types.
-Appendix B has a listing of nozzle tags, a table of CV (constant velocity) boot clamps, and kits of both offered by Syntech Systems to secure the nozzle tag to the fuel nozzle.
-Additional nozzle tags may be developed as the need arises.

-Figure 2.
-Nozzle Tag w/CV Boot Clamp
+Figure 3 Nozzle Tag w/CV Boot Clamp